-The Academy does not tolerate any such behavior, in its facilities, during school-related and school-sponsored activities, or outside of school if the behavior impacts school safety and climate.
+Mass Academy does not tolerate any such behavior, in its facilities, during school-related and school-sponsored activities, or outside of school if the behavior impacts school safety and climate.
 This commitment relates to all aspects of our school community, including instructional programs, extracurricular activities, and all school-sanctioned meetings, events, and activities.
 All reports and complaints of bullying will be met with prompt action to end that behavior and restore a safe environment.

-See the Academy website Student Resources for the Anti-Bullying Policy [21].
+See the Mass Academy website Resources for Students and Families page for the Anti-Bullying Policy [20].